- 8.12k views

 Any trip to South Africa is incomplete without a tour of Cape Town – the city of sun-kissed beaches and magnificent mountains.
-For the ultimate holiday in the country, take a tour that offers the cosmopolitan experience of Cape Town combined with an unbeatable African bush safari in the famous Kruger National Park or in one of the excellent game reserves or national parks around.
+There are plenty of things to do in South Africa, and Cape Town has a lot to offer.
+For the ultimate holiday in the country, take a tour that offers the cosmopolitan experience of Cape Town combined with an unbeatable African bush safari in the famous Kruger National Park or one of the excellent game reserves or national parks around.

 However, if flying to the country’s north-eastern end for a safari in Kruger is not feasible, you can still get the best of both worlds while in Cape Town.
 Although there is no comparison of the wilderness of the South African national parks to the more tamed safari destinations around Cape Town, the fact that a safari is possible just a few hours’ drive from the city is exciting and convenient.
 There are many opportunities to embark on the adventure of a lifetime with a safari near Cape Town.